mccoyJosh/ClassInfo/SDEV120/M03/Day2/3_memory.md

 # Saving data

-We can simply see use being able to save data using some basic AND/OR gates logic:
+We are now able to save data using some basic AND/OR gates logic:

 ![and_or_simple_save.png](assets/and_or_simple_save.png)